 Resources previously supported by the Duncan Family Institute include:

 Shared Decision-Making Collaborative

 Director: Robert Volk, Ph.D., Professor, Health Services Research

-The mission of the Shared Decision-Making Collaborative (SDM-C) is to enhance the quality of decision making in cancer prevention by providing patients and their health care providers with evidence-based tools to facilitate their working in partnership to make difficult decisions in cancer consistent with the personal values and preferences of patients.
-The SDM-C supports research in shared decision making (SDM) by bringing together MD Anderson’s growing decision science faculty with its world-class clinical faculty, working in collaboration to design, evaluate and implement novel strategies for engaging cancer patients and their health care providers in making difficult decisions about cancer prevention.
-The collaborative also serves as a “research laboratory” to stimulate new approaches to SDM by providing an infrastructure for encouraging multidisciplinary collaboration, conducting feasibility studies of novel interventions, and creating essential preliminary data to pursue large-scale, extramural funding.
+The mission of the Shared Decision-Making Collaborative (SDMC) is to enhance the quality of decision making in cancer prevention by providing patients and their health care providers with evidence-based tools to facilitate their working in partnership to make difficult decisions that are consistent with the personal values and informed preferences of patients.
+The SDMC supports research in shared decision making (SDM) by bringing together MD Anderson’s growing decision science faculty with its world-class clinical faculty, working in collaboration to design, evaluate and implement novel strategies for engaging cancer patients and their health care providers in making difficult decisions about cancer prevention.
+The collaborative serves as a “research laboratory” to stimulate new approaches to SDM by providing an infrastructure for encouraging multidisciplinary collaboration, conducting feasibility studies of novel interventions, and creating essential preliminary data to pursue large-scale, extramural funding.